ably/demo-mobile-phonegap-cordova/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+_If you are deploying to Heroku, then your app by default will not have history enabled which means all chat data is lost after 2 minutes.
+See [enabling history below](#enabling-history)._

-Or access our demo app running on Heroku at:
+OR access our demo app running on Heroku at:

 [bit.do/ably-demo](http://bit.do/ably-demo)